barutkin/edu/21-school/42/Fillit/README.md

 Obviously, the main goal is to find the smallest square in the minimal amount of time, despite an exponentially growing number of possibilities each time a piece is added.

 <img src="./fillit.svg" width="100%">

+We used backtracking with tons of ifs.
+It's relatively fast.